 As the world of electronic engineering is becoming more and more advance, the engineers are continuously striving for more complex and miniature designs.
 This struggle and related research work has led to the advent of “modular electronics”.
-The modular electronics means that instead of developing an electronic device from basic discrete components, the modules of circuit are installed and configured on a larger PCB board and then interfaced with each other to get the desired results.
+The modular electronics means that instead of developing an electronic device from basic discrete electronic components, the modules of circuit are installed and configured on a larger PCB board and then interfaced with each other to get the desired results.

 In this article, I will tell you about something similar to this and we will discuss the basics of the all popular and compact module of electronics engineering called “Raspberry Pi 3“.